airborne-commando/OPSEC-OSINT-Tools/README.md

 People trust the internet too much.
 In today’s world, online and offline are practically the same—truth and fiction blur.
 This README exists to raise awareness.
 Clone it, fork it, remix it, or even turn it into a [Rentry](https://rentry.co/) page.
 Spread the knowledge however you like.

+Can you predict someones behavior with this? not exactly; people are unpredictable at times.

 # OSINT/OPSEC Tools